yashk2810/Alert-on-Intrusion/README.md

 # Hack-Message
-This program sends you a text message using Twilio to warn you that someone is trying to enter an invalid password on your computer.
+This program sends you a text message using Twilio to warn you that someone is trying to enter an invalid password on your computer and also takes an image of the person.
 It works only for Linux.
 It uses your ip location and integrates that with the message.

 You can use this program by forking it and downloading it on your laptop and create a file to store the 'failed' or 'FAILED' list